stefanmuller/ldraw2houdini/README.md

 ### Import LDraw files directly into Houdini!

-You can source individual parts with the **Brickini LDraw Part HDA** or import entire models with a one-button shelf tool!
+Source individual parts with the **Brickini LDraw Part HDA** or import entire models with a one-button shelf tool!

 [![render of example scene](/resources/help/brickini_example_scene.jpg)](https://youtu.be/JDEZ5LpPKfM)